Postdoc or staff scientist positions in experimental cold atoms at OIST, Japan

 - Full curriculum vita including names of at least 3 academic referees (in English)

-- Cover letter (in English), detailing research plan
+- Cover letter (in English), with brief research plan/motivation

 - Summary of research interests and experience (in English)